-- Clinical Bacteriology I (5).
+400. Clinical Bacteriology I (5).
 Lec.
 4, Lab.
 4, Pr., Program approval.
 This course is designed to take the student through the basic procedures used in modern laboratories for the isolation and identification of clinically significant microorganisms.
 The course introduces the student to the basic mechanisms of host defense and physiologic mechanisms of disease processes.
-In the course emphasis is placed on practical experience in laboratory methodologies as well as supply inventory control utilizing microcomputer. - 401.
-Clinical Chemistry III (4).
+In the course emphasis is placed on practical experience in laboratory methodologies as well as supply inventory control utilizing the microcomputer.

+401. Clinical Chemistry III (4).
 Lec.
 3, Lab, 3, Pr., Program approval.
-Disorders of lipids and lipid metabolism, iron metabolism, prophyrins and porphyrias, and evaluation of endocrine disorders will be studied. - 402.
-Clinical Chemistry IV (5).
+Disorders of lipids and lipid metabolism, iron metabolism, prophyrins and porphyrias, and evaluation of endocrine disorders will be studied.

+402. Clinical Chemistry IV (5).
 Pr., Departmental approval.
 Clinical experience in clinical chemistry will be provided in an affiliated hospital.
 This will involve clinical practice in chemistry procedures and methodologies.
-A review of basic concepts related to clinical chemistry will be conducted. - 403.
-Clinical Hematology I (5).
+A review of basic concepts related to clinical chemistry will be conducted.

+403. Clinical Hematology I (5).
 Lec.
 4, Lab.
 4, Pr., MTY 313 or program approval.

 This course emphasizes dyscrasias of erythropoiesis and leukopoiesis.
-Laboratory exercises are designed to develop expertise in hematologic procedures. - 404.
-Clinical Hematology II (5).
+Laboratory exercises are designed to develop expertise in hematologic procedures.

+404. Clinical Hematology II (5).
 Pr., Program approval.
+This course is a part of the student's clinical rotation and emphasizes techniques and instrumentation currently used in hematology for diagnosing disease states.